SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 ## <a name="components" id="components"></a>Components

 The installer includes the following components.
-The number of each is the component DESIGNATED number which gives it a fixed install position and allows automated installers to specify component choices.<br /><br />
+The number of each is the component *DESIGNATED* number which gives it a fixed install position and allows automated installers to specify component choices.<br /><br />

 **0. Ruad Ro'fhessa (SoA)**<br />

 Ruad is a brand new blacksmith who forges item upgrades, as well as a few brand new ones.
 I won't spoil his location for you, but I will tell that he is near the Adventurer Mart.

-Please read <a href="https://raw.githubusercontent.com/GwendolyneFreddy/RuadRofhessaItemUpgrade/tree/master/ruad/readme/ruad-spoilers.txt">ruad-spoilers.txt</a> for details (his exact location, and a complete list of items and descriptions.
+Please see <a href="https://raw.githubusercontent.com/GwendolyneFreddy/RuadRofhessaItemUpgrade/tree/master/ruad/readme/ruad-spoilers.txt">ruad-spoilers.txt</a> for details (his exact location, and a complete list of items and descriptions.

 ##